smycynek/invite-maker/README.md

 I wanted a fun project for creating movie-night party invitations, since I host them three times a year, so I created this site builder to do just that.

 I needed:
-* Something that could build a static website to deploy to any host as well as generate image screenshots and plain text summaries.
+* Something that could build a static website to deploy to any host as well as generate image screenshots and plain text
-* Something that could also render everything as plain text.
 * Something that looked good on mobile and desktop.
 * Something with easy customizable content